Bookworm

+A bookworm or bibliophile is an individual who loves and frequently reads or collects books.
 Bibliophilia or bibliophilism is the love of books.

-A bibliophile or bookworm is an individual who loves and frequently reads and/or collects books.
+Bibliophiles may have large, specialized book collections.
+They may highly value old editions, autographed copies, or illustrated versions.
+Bibliophilia is distinct from bibliomania, a compulsive obsession to collect books which can affect interpersonal relationships or health.
+The term "bibliophile" has been in use since 1820 and has been associated with historical figures like Lord Spencer and J.P.
+Morgan, who were known for their extensive book collections.

 Profile

-The classic bibliophile is one who loves to read, admire and collect books, often amassing a large and specialized collection.
-Bibliophiles usually possess books they love or that hold special value as well as old editions with unusual bindings, autographed, or illustrated copies.
+The classic bibliophile loves to read, admires and collects books, and often amasses a large and specialized collection.
+Bibliophiles usually possess books they love or that hold special value, as well as old editions with unusual bindings, autographed, or illustrated copies.
 "Bibliophile" is an appropriate term for a minority of those who are book collectors.

-Usage of the term

-Bibliophilia is not to be confused with bibliomania, a potential symptom of obsessive–compulsive disorder involving the collecting of books to the extent that interpersonal relations or health may be negatively affected, and in which the mere fact that a physical object is a book is sufficient for it to be collected or beloved.
-Some use the term "bibliomania" interchangeably with "bibliophily", and in fact, the Library of Congress does not use the term "bibliophily," but rather refers to its readers as either book collectors or bibliomaniacs.

 History

 According to Arthur H. Minters, the "private collecting of books was a fashion indulged in by many Romans, including Cicero and Atticus".
 The term bibliophile entered the English language in 1820.
 A bibliophile is to be distinguished from the much older notion of a bookman (which dates back to 1583), who is one who loves books, and especially reading; more generally, a bookman is one who participates in writing, publishing, or selling books.

 Lord Spencer and the Marquess of Blandford were noted bibliophiles.
 "The Roxburghe sale quickly became a foundational myth for the burgeoning secondhand book trade, and remains so to this day"; this sale is memorable due to the competition between "Lord Spencer and the marquis of Blandford [which] drove [the price of a probable first edition of Boccaccio's Decameron up to the astonishing and unprecedented sum of £2,260".
 J. P. Morgan was also a noted bibliophile.
 In 1884, he paid $24,750 ($772,130.92, adjusted for inflation for 2021) for a 1459 edition of the Mainz Psalter.